kevinhermawan/OllamaKit/README.md

 # OllamaKit

-A Swift library for interacting with the [Ollama](https://github.com/jmorganca/ollama) API.
+A Swift library to interact with the [Ollama](https://github.com/jmorganca/ollama) API.

 ## Overview

-`OllamaKit` simplifies the process of connecting Swift applications to the Ollama API, abstracting the complexities of network requests and data handling.
+`OllamaKit` is a Swift library crafted to streamline interactions with the Ollama API.
+It encapsulates the complexities of network communication and data processing, providing a simplified and efficient interface for Swift applications to communicate with the Ollama API.

 ## Primary Use